Rochester (Vic.)

 How does the suburb of Rochester's income rank nationally?

-The suburb of Rochester's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Rochester's median income among taxpayers is $43,274 and the average income stands at $49,513, which compares to figures for Rest of Vic.'s of $50,954 and $62,728 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Rochester had a median income among taxpayers of $43,274 with the average level standing at $49,513.
+This is below the national average and compares to levels of $50,954 and $62,728 across Regional Vic. respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $46,844 (median) and $53,598 (average) as of September 2025.

 What is the disposable income in the suburb of Rochester?